dean-tessone/rare-event-detection/DAE_RCD_TF2/README.md

 ## Acknowledgements

-I would like to acknowledg Amin Naghdloo for the methods he implemented [slide-image-utils](https://github.com/aminnaghdloo/slide-image-utils) repository, some of which are included here.
+I would like to acknowledg Amin Naghdloo for the methods he implemented in the [slide-image-utils](https://github.com/aminnaghdloo/slide-image-utils) repository, some of which are included here.

 ## License